andrebocato/RickAndMortyCatalog/README.md

 * The documentation and guide for utilizing those tools can be found on their websites, linked above.

 ## Known issues
 * LoadingView on characters list not centered.
-LoadingView is being created on viewDidLoad() and is centering based on different frame sizes.
+LoadingView is being created on viewDidLoad and is centering based on different frame sizes.
 Loading characters (and using loading view) on viewWillAppear centers the view properly.
 * Loading animation on pagination is not working.
-* User cannot retry fetching when a problem occurs.

 ## TODOs
 * Fix known bugs.